 - 150 g catfish steaks - optional - or firm fish of your choice

 - 2 tsp palm sugar or brown sugar

-- 2 litres water
+- 2 litres water - or vegetable stock

 - Dry roast the long grain rice in a wok (see notes above).

 - Prepare the vegetables and fruit, chopping everything into bite sized pieces: chop your Asian pumpkin and long Asian eggplant into bite sized pieces; cut the small round eggplants into quarters; slice the carrot into ½ cm slices to give colour to the dish; chop the beans into pieces of approx. 4cm length; chop the papaya into bite-size pieces; slice the green banana into ½ cm slices; and cut the green jackfruit into strips lengthways.
 Set everything aside.